rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### Path

 This script displays the path with each statement on a separate line.
 I find it much easier to read the path that way.
-Open ~/zshrc and paste this script in.
-Then in the terminal use the `sc` alias we created to reload zsh.
+Open ~/zshrc using `ec` and paste this script in.
+I place it near the bottom of the file.
+Exit the editor and use the `sc` alias we created to reload zsh.

 ```zsh
 # "path" shows current path, one element per line.